ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/tools_dump.md

 `--save-partial-result`: Don't delete the result of partial dumping.
 Without this option, the dumps that terminated with an error are deleted.

+`--ordered`: Rows in the exported tables will be sorted by the primary key.

 ## Examples

 {% include [ydb-cli-profile.md](../../../../_includes/ydb-cli-profile.md) %}